 It was delivered, and it fit perfectly!
-Other than the length.
-But I’m short, so I expected it to be too long.
+Other than the length… but I’m short, so that was expected.
 I’m very happy with how it worked out!

 My dad is a pro photographer, and he’s super supportive of all my crazy ideas.
 Sure, he kind of looked at me funny when I mentioned my “funeral for my youth” concept… but he’s always up for any of the ideas I throw at him.

 Somehow, we lucked out with the weather: partly cloudy and 60 degrees!
 We had originally planned on doing the shoot two weeks earlier, but my parents were going to be away that weekend, so we postponed.
 If we had done it then, the weather would have been freezing.

 We also did the shoot on a Monday.
 No one else was there!
 We wandered and did poses all over the place without having to wait for other people to get out of the shot.